 5. Conclusion

-The results highlight the pressing necessity to confront the mental health adversities encountered by women residing in coastal agricultural areas such as Ganjam.
-Proposed interventions should encompass: -Strategic policies directed at alleviating the agricultural burden on women via mechanization and skill development initiatives.
+The study highlight the pressing necessity to confront the mental health adversities encountered by women residing in coastal agricultural areas such as Ganjam.
+Proposed interventions should encompass: Strategic policies directed at alleviating the agricultural burden on women via mechanization and skill development initiatives.
 Programs designed to foster gender parity in domestic responsibilities.
 Enhanced accessibility to mental health resources, including public awareness initiatives and community-oriented counseling services.
 Disaster preparedness strategies aimed at alleviating the repercussions of climate-induced disturbances on agricultural practices and livelihoods.
 By assimilating mental health considerations into wider developmental and agricultural frameworks, it becomes feasible to augment the holistic well-being and productivity of women in these at-risk locales.
 Such integrated methodologies not only empower women but also bolster the resilience of entire communities, thereby promoting sustainable development and elevating the quality of life for subsequent generations.
 These approaches cultivate a nurturing environment that incentivizes women's involvement in decision-making processes, ultimately resulting in more equitable and sustainable agricultural methodologies.

+Implications

 Ethics statements